usb-c/STUSB4500/README.md

   * Note : This board requires to be connected on top of a STM32 Nucleo board : NUCLEO-F072RB or NUCLEO-G071RB <br/>
 https://www.st.com/en/evaluation-tools/nucleo-f072rb.html <br/>
 https://www.st.com/en/evaluation-tools/nucleo-g071rb.html <br/>
+To use the GUI with these boards, flash the STM32 with the corresponding binary file.  <br/>

 <p align="center">
 <img src="https://raw.githubusercontent.com/usb-c/STUSB4500/master/Pics/en.steval-isc005v1_image.jpg" width="200">